w3f/Grants-Program/applications/AdMeta.md

 Our blockchain is built with Substrate, and the pallet-ad provides the functionality of advertisement proposal, storage and governance.
 The user pallet will connect to TEE-based external identity aggregation and DID service provided by Litentry (we have already the initial cooperation plan) to match ads with users data and preference.

-#### Architecture:
+#### Architecture

 ![AdMeta Architecture](https://raw.githubusercontent.com/h4n0/gists/master/admeta/admeta_architecture.svg)

-Advertisers can propose an ad with certain acceptance rule, e.g. link clicking, and also advertiser provides how many times the ads are displayed and converted, and how much they pay for each conversion.
+**Advertisers** can propose an ad with certain acceptance rule, e.g. link clicking, and also advertiser provides how many times the ads are displayed and converted, and how much they pay for each conversion.
 They need to pay the total price (the number of ad conversion \* price per conversion) while proposing the ad.

-Councils shall approve or reject ad proposals according to the content of ads.
+**Councils** shall approve or reject ad proposals according to the content of ads.
 Also, advertisers are evaluated on their behavior democratically.

-Users can switch on the "Ad Display" option on AdMeta, so that users can get rewards by viewing and interacting with ads.
+**Users** can switch on the "Ad Display" option on AdMeta, so that users can get rewards by viewing and interacting with ads.
 By default, this option is off, which means users who haven't set up their AdMeta won't see any ads.
-Users can also provide their data for a better ad matching, by this means they will get more rewards.
+Users can also provide their data for a better ad matching, by means of this they will get more rewards.

-Publishers can simply utilize our Ad Assets on any Metaverse platform and place it on their lands.
+**Publishers** can simply utilize our Ad Assets on any Metaverse platform and place it on their lands.
 Users also get rewards by a successful display conversion.

-#### Technology Stack:
+#### Technology Stack

 - Substrate
 - Node.js